 A classic condiment popular in Atlantic Canada, mustard pickles are sweet, tangy, and the perfect condiment to serve with cold roasted meats, sausages, and poultry.
 Mustard pickles are also delicious when used as a relish on burgers and sandwiches!

-Traditionally served as a condiment over Christmas and Thanksgiving, leftover turkey pairs extremely will with mustard pickles!
+Traditionally served as a condiment over Christmas and Thanksgiving, leftover turkey pairs extremely well with mustard pickles!

 This recipe is a great way to preserve a bumper crop of cucumbers from the garden, and the mustard pickles make a great gift for anyone, especially those who grew up on the East Coast of Canada!